ivendrov/order-embedding/README.md

     wget http://www.cs.toronto.edu/~vendrov/datasets/coco.zip

-Note that we use the splits produced by [Andrej Karpathy](http://cs.stanford.edu/people/karpathy/deepimagesent/).
+Note that we use the [splits](http://cs.stanford.edu/people/karpathy/deepimagesent/) produced by Andrej Karpathy.
 The full COCO dataset can be obtained [here](http://mscoco.org/).

-In `paths.py`, point `datasets_dir` to where you unzipped the data.
+In `paths.py`, point `datasets_dir` to where you unzipped the dataset files.

 ### Evaluating pre-trained models